This tutorial will teach you to configure and test push notifications (also known as remote notifications).

 If you want to use push notifications with custom apps which created with native builder, make sure you have completed the following prerequisite:

-- Complete How to Deploy Your First Mendix Native App through the end of the Making Your First Build section
+- Complete How to Deploy Your First Mendix Native Mobile App through the end of the Making Your First Build section

 3 Setting Up Your Mendix App

 Create a Mendix project using the Native Mobile Quickstart starter app:

 - Open Mendix Studio Pro.
 Select File > New Project, and then select the Native Mobile Quickstart app.

 - Click Use this starting point.